KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/class_exercises/part_2_initialize_a_repository.md

 ### Part 2: Initialize a Repository {#part-2-initialize-a-repository}

-_Note: these examples use root location c:\users\yourname\codingandocktails.
-You may choose your own location if you like._

-1. On Github: From your profile page, click on the repositories tab and then click the green **New** button or in the upper right corner, click the dropdown menu next to the plus (+) and select **New Repository.**
+1.

+2. Inside your _VersionControl_ directory, create another directory.
+Type `mkdir AnotherDir`.

+3. Type `cd AnotherDir` to move into this directory.

+4. Type `ls -la` (remember this from last month?) to view the files in the folder.

+5. Type `git init` to initialize your repository.

+6. Type `ls -la` to view the _.git_ folder that `git init` command created.

+7. Move back up one directory to the _VersionControl_ directory.
+Hint: Try the command `cd ..`.

+8. In Google Chrome, navigate to GitHub

+9. In the upper right corner, click on the `+` button and choose `New Repository`.

-2. Give your repository a name, like MyFirstRepo.
+10. Give your repository a name, like MyFirstRepo.

-3. Give it a description, and click **Initialize with a Readme** **file**.
+11. Give it a description, and click the checkbox next to `Initialize this repository with a README`.

-4. Click **Create Repository**.
+12. Click `Create Repository`.

 **Congratulations!
 Have a drink!
 You’ve established your presence on GitHub!**